apache/geronimo/README.txt

  2. Administrative console -- login to the admin console and click "Deploy New" under Applications
  3. Hot deploy -- copy your archive(s) into the "<geronimo-home>/deploy" directory.
 The
     hot deploy service will automatically deploy these artifacts.
- 4. maven -- applications can be installed as part of a maven build
+ 4. Maven -- applications can be installed as part of a maven build

  When you deploy an application using an administrative command, you will need to supply an administrator's username/password.
 If you do not specify the username